zengm71/Course-Overview/git-section/Git Class 1.md

 git add .gitignore
 ```

 Feel free to run git status but at this point we're going to commit that change.
-We can do that with the short hand.
+We can do that with the short hand `-m` flag.

 ```sh
 git commit -m "Added gitignore"